 Subrosa - Stopping Fraud Before it Begins

-Claims adjusters work hand in hand with insurance fraud investigators using tools such as data mining to catch you in a lie.
+A person called a claims adjuster assists people called insurance fraud investigators who utilize data mining and other tools.
+The goal of Subrosa is defeating fraud by investigating and identifying dishonest personal injury plaintiffs.
 And no attorney wants a client who lies either.
 But dealing with dishonest people remains a shifty, slimy part of life.
-Here, not telling the truth and concealing things when connected to false injury claims, can send a false personal injury claimant away to prison.
+Here, not telling the truth and concealing things connected to false injury claims can send a fraudulent personal injury claimant away to prison.
 Fake Injury, Worker's Comp, Disability, and Unemployment claims cost the taxpayers millions each year.
 And this is an issue in California, with its relatively lax crime enforcement.

-Also, insurance companies tend to treat every claim as if it were insurance fraud, which is part of their culture of cynicism.
+Also, insurance companies tend to treat every claim as if it were insurance fraud, which is part of their cynicism culture.
 Altogether, companies and taxpayers are on the hook for this public theft.
 This scheme hurts honest workers putting in their claims.
 It's a loss all around.
-This dishonesty is thwarted, however, when useful investigative work prevents many of these issues early on in a legal claim.
-And it is done in a very Perry Mason like way, using a private eye, or a gumshoe!
+However, this dishonesty is thwarted when useful investigative work prevents many of these issues early on in a legal claim.
+And it is done in a very Perry Mason like way, using a private eye or a gumshoe!

 What is Subrosa?

 Subrosa derives from an old Latin term meaning under the rose.
 The idea is that private surveillance might be able to determine the cause of such a false claim.
-In some cases, it can be done through secret filming or audio recording.
+In some cases, the opposition does it through secret filming or audio recording.
 Insurers are known to sneak hidden cameras and film plaintiffs as they conduct day to day activities, like going to the gym when they are supposed to be in bed.
 Insurance companies use this evidence later to discredit the plaintiff.

-Moreover, any evidence of insurance fraud is going to be shared with local, state, or federal law enforcement.
-So most tort lawyers don't want a case like this, and they will drop the client's case like a hot potato upon seeing evidence of a client's falsehood.
+Moreover, your opponent will share any evidence of insurance fraud with local, state, or federal law enforcement.
+Most tort lawyers don't want a case like this, and they will drop the client's case like a hot potato upon seeing evidence of a client's falsehood.
 As can be seen above, Subrosa is a powerful tool in the covert discovery process.
 Trustworthy lawyers will demand that their clients level with them about all aspects of their case and that they agree not to violate a doctor's orders, etc.

-But sometimes plaintiff's lawyers will do separate investigations, and discover incriminating images and videos of their client on social media, etc. Obviously, it will be assumed the other side already has this, and possibly more.
+But sometimes, the plaintiff's lawyers will do separate investigations and discover incriminating images and videos of their client on social media, etc. You must assume the other side already has obtained this information, and possibly more.
 If there is no way to explain it away, clients may receive notification that their lawyer cannot help them any longer.
 And this is called a "case reject letter."
 The moral of the story is that the truth will set you free.
 Don't lie.
 Your lawyer will drop your case, and you could go to prison.
 Moreover, Subrosa investigations are real, and they can damn you for life.
 If you want to learn more about when you can and cannot film in public, go here.

-Unlike Subrosa, which is usually secret video surveillance of the plaintiff, there are also legal forms of video surveillance, sanctioned by the courts.
+Unlike Subrosa, which is usually secret video surveillance of the plaintiff, there are also legal forms of video surveillance sanctioned by the courts.
 Video has revolutionized courtroom proceedings, allowing every sound and emotion to appear clear as day to both judge and jury.
-The power of recording a deposition cannot be underestimated.
+Parties cannot underestimate the power of video recording an opposing party's deposition.
 It can serve as a vital portion of your case.
-The ability to properly conduct a statement recording can make an impact at every stage of your proceedings and could be the make or break moment.
+The ability to properly conduct a statement recording can impact every stage of your proceedings and could be the make or break moment.

-For attorneys, there are several critical differences between traditional forms of court conduct, even if they seem subtle.
+There are several critical differences between traditional forms of court conduct for attorneys, even if they seem subtle.

 These can include: